tiernano/www.geekphotographer.com/_posts/2006-05-31-shooting-fast-the-rule-of-numbers.md

 categories:
   - Uncategorized
 ---
 Jeff Cable over on the Lexar Digital Photography site, has a tip on [shooting fast][1]. the more photos you take of a single event, the better.
 I use this a lot when taking photos.
 My Camera, a Canon 350D, can shoot at about 3 frames a second for up to 14 shots. this is very handy. and a good tip!
-bk_keywords:canon,digital camera,digital SLR

  [1]: http://www.lexar.com/dp/tips_lessons/jc_shootingFast.html